G4brym/godot-eskills/README.md

             user_name=$"Username".text,
             user_id=$"Username".text,
         })

+        # After a match is started you can get the other player's and room details with this
+        # You should also use this method to periodicaly check if the game has already finished
+        eskills.getRoom()

+        # Update the scores
+        eskills.updateScore(12, "PLAYING")

+        # If you need to make any additional request that is not covered by this lib you can
+        # get the session token with this
+        eskills.getSessionToken()

     else:
         print("Android Eskills support is not enabled.
 Make sure you have enabled 'Custom Build' and the GodotEskills plugin in your Android export settings!
 Eskills will not work.")
 ```